 Next we'll read a set of scientific articles together with some summaries intended for a general audience.
 These all deal with the K/T extinction event.
 The four scientific articles I have selected are intended to walk you through the development of the impact theory.
 The Alvarez paper first proposes this hypothesis, the Swisher paper identifies the Chicxulub crater as the site of the impact, and the Kyte paper identifies evidence of the meteorite itself.
 Lastly, for an opposing point of view, the Keller paper raises some arguments against the Chicxulub crater being the dinosaur killer.

 I've arranged the press releases and summary articles in chronological order.
 Some of them discuss aspects of the four scientific papers, and some of them present alternative hypotheses for the K/T mass extinction.
 My suggestion is to read through the press releases and summaries first and then read the scientific papers.
-There is nothing to turn in for this assignment, but I have posed some questions to you to help guide your thinking.
-You will want to have a good grasp of the current thinking about the K/T extinction so that you can compare it to the Permian/Triassic extinction event, which we'll discuss later on in this lesson.
+I have posed some discussion questions you might want to look at first help guide your thinking, so you are ready to discuss.

-- Read the following press releases and summaries, which are available through LIbrary e-Reserves or through the link provided.
+- Read the following press releases and summaries, which are available through the links provided here or in Canvas, if not here.
 You will see that there is a set of questions, below, to guide your thinking as you read.

 - Kerr, R. A. (1992).
 Huge impact tied to mass extinction.
 Science, 257(5072), 878–880.

 - (1998).
 Science and technology: The asteroid did it.
 The Economist, 349(8095), 83.

 - Dalton, R. (2003).
 Hot tempers, hard core.
 Nature, 425(6953), 13.